-The department of Student Life offers a number of programs, services and resources to support students, staff and faculty during their time at the University of Toronto.
+The Division of Student Life offers a number of programs, services and resources to support students, staff and faculty during their time at the University of Toronto.

 Responding to a student in distress